- Sole prop vs. S‑corp: 2026 basics

 - Staying within the IRS’s idea of reasonable compensation for your role and industry.

-Reasonable compensation: what the IRS expects
+Reasonable compensation: IRS expectations

 - Time spent in the business and the business’s overall profitability.